KDesp73/Kittify/README.md

 ## Acknowledgments

-A special thank you to my girlfriend for drawing the cute cat
+A special thank you to my girlfriend for drawing the cute cat and coming up with the name of the program